Things to do in Yorkshire in January: Best January Yorkshire Events 2026

 New Year’s Day Dip in Scarborough

 Celebrate the start of the year with a splash at Scarborough’s iconic New Year’s Day Dip.
-Held at South Bay, this longstanding tradition invites you to brave the icy North Sea waters, all in the name of charity.
+Held on the Foreshore beach (next to the lifeboat house), this longstanding tradition invites you to brave the icy North Sea waters, all in the name of charity.
 A quarter of the proceeds go directly to the Scarborough Lions, supporting vital projects in the local area.

 The event attracts thrill-seekers and charity champions from across Yorkshire and beyond.
 With the invigorating challenge of diving into some of the coldest waters around, it’s a unique way to kick off the year.
 Whether you’re taking the plunge yourself or cheering on the dippers, you’ll be part of a community event that’s been raising funds for over two decades.